• Home

 While coconut flour, on the other hand, is grated mature coconut flesh that is eventually dried and milled into ground coconut flour.

-Expert Tips
+Anne's Tips

-What I take from the research I've done is to look at what you are looking for flour to do in your recipe.
-Knowing why you need to substitute will help you easily choose which substitute is best for you and your family.
+Overall, coconut flour has many substitutes.
+Think about what you are looking for the flour to do in your recipe.
+Knowing why you need to substitute will help you easily choose which substitute is best for you.

-More Recipe Ingredient Substitutes
+More Easy Ingredient Substitutions

-15 Simple Ways to Substitute for Beef Broth
+21 Best Ways to Substitute for Honey

 • cream cheese in white bowl with clear spoon and 3 slices of french bread in background